 The oscillating path alternates left and right phases because the tool pushes alternatively on the left or right active front.
-It is possible to stay in one of these phases (Romero 2010; Romero et al. 2013), if the tool is continuously pushed against one of the active front, as described in Fig. 15: In the experiment, the tool is pushed against the front, which turns as the crack tip propagates.
-The movement of the tool has to be adjusted so that it continually pushes against the flat portion of the ridge.
-There are however many tool trajectories (consisting of pushing at different distance from the crack tip), but they all lead to almost identical crack path (Romero 2010).
-A spiraling path develops (Fig. 15), and within the inextensible fabric approximation, the spiral is identical to the selfdeveloping pulled logarithmic spiral described previously (in experiments the observed pitches are however slightly different Romero et al. 2013).
+It is however possible to stay in one of these phases [49], if the tool is continuously pushed against one of the active front (see figure 1.16).

+In the experiment [49], a blunt tool is pushed against the flat portion of the same ridge, which is found to rotate as the crack tip propagates The movement of the tool has to be constantly adjusted so that it continually pushes against the flat portion of the ridge.
+There are many tool trajectories (consisting of pushing at different distance from the crack tip on the ridge) which are consistent with this experimental rule, but they all lead to almost identical crack path [49].
+A spiraling path develops (figure 1.17), and within the inextensible fabric approximation, the spiral is identical to the self-developing pulled logarithmic spiral described previously (in experiments the observed pitches are however slightly different [61]).